anime-db/ani-db-browser-bundle/README.md

     # You can create a custom client.
 See below for instructions on creating your own client.
     client: 'cache'

-    # You must register a client and use it here
+    # You must register a client and use it here.
     # See for more info:
     #  - http://anidb.net/perl-bin/animedb.pl?show=client
     #  - https://wiki.anidb.net/w/UDP_Clients